theo-brown/csgo-get5-docker/README.md

 #### 2.3.2 Starting a server with a match config and in-server veto

-Start a server using the host machine's IP address, the default port, the specified password, RCON password, GOTV password, and server token, and load the given Get5 config.
+Start a server with:
+- The host machine's IP address
+- The specified port, GOTV port, password, RCON password, GOTV password, and server token
+- The given Get5 config loaded

 Once the players are connected and ready up, the map veto will start.
 Once the veto is complete, the game will begin.
 ```
 docker run --network=host \